chrismdp/xero-expense-adder/README.md

     ---
     key: <your xero key>
     secret: <your xero secret>
-    contact: <your contact - used for the name on the AP invoice>
+    contact: <Contact ID for the expense payee - used for the name on the AP invoice>

 You will also need your certificates in the same folder - see the Xero developer pages for more details.